Garaio-REM/remcloud-message-bus-api/notification_context.md

 **Path 2 — `recipientResponsibility` is provided (without `recipientUsername`)**

 The responsibility must be known, configured in system parameters, and currently resolve to an active user.
-For role-based responsibilities a `masterdataReference` is also required.
-There is no fallback: a responsibility that cannot be resolved always produces an error.
+For role-based responsibilities, a `masterdataReference` is also required.
+There is no fallback: a responsibility that cannot be resolved always produces an error and the notification will be rejected.

 **Path 3 — `masterdataReference` only (neither `recipientUsername` nor `recipientResponsibility`)**

-The recipient is resolved via the following fallback chain, in order:
+The recipient is resolved via the System Parameter setting.

-1. The current **Assistent** for the property
+1. If the system parameter `ASSISTANT` role is not configured, the message is rejected.
-2. The first active user found among the manager roles, checked in this order: `PROPERTY_MANAGER` → `PROPERTY_ACCOUNTANT` → `MARKETPLACE_MANAGER` → `LETTING_MANAGER`
+2. If no user is assigned to the `ASSISTANT` role for that property, the message is rejected.

-If none of these resolve to an active user the message is rejected.
+3. If the assigned `ASSISTANT` is inactive, the message is rejected and must be updated.

 **Path 4 — nothing provided**

 Rejected immediately.
-At minimum a `recipientUsername` or a `masterdataReference` is required.
+At minimum, one of `recipientUsername`, `recipientResponsibility`, or `masterdataReference` must be provided.

 #### Examples